 AGM-62

 The AGM-62 Walleye is a guided bomb developed by the United States during the 1960s.
 It was designed to be dropped from an aircraft and guided to its target using a television camera mounted in its nose.
 The guidance system allowed the pilot to direct the bomb to its target with a high degree of accuracy, even in adverse weather conditions.
+The Walleye was an important development in guided bomb technology, as it allowed for more accurate targeting of ground-based targets from the air.
+It was also relatively inexpensive and easy to use, making it a popular choice among US military forces.
+Although the Walleye is no longer in active service, it was a significant development in the history of guided munitions, and paved the way for more advanced systems that are used by military forces around the world today.

 Weight: 870.00